 The DPO will provide a termly report of their activities directly to the Trust Board's Finance, Audit & Risk Committee (FARC) and, where relevant, report to the Board their advice and recommendations on member school data protection issues.
-Individual school Data Protection Leads within the Trust will provide a termly summary to the relevant School Committee.
+The DPO provides an annual summary report to the Trustees and provides a termly report to individual DPLs for sharing with their governance committees.